 Imagine!
 A 4-day hands-on weaving workshop in Teotitlan del Valle, Oaxaca for a total of 4 nights and 5 days.
 For beginners and experienced weavers, textile and fiber artists, knitters, designers, and anyone who wants to know more about traditional tapestry weaving.
 Your instructor is master weaver Federico Chavez Sosa.
-With optional add-on cooking class and/or natural dye workshop!
+With optional add-on cooking class!

 Photos above: Workshop participant Claudia Michel, Portland, Oregon, chooses colors for her tapestry and watches as Federico demonstrates a technique.